wayneyu/unblockMeSolver/README.md

 To find the shortest path, we keep track of the shortest distance to reach a board and the parent node leading to the board.

-At the end, we trace back from the end node to generate the solution.
+In the end, we trace back from the end node to generate the solution.

 This algorithm is essentially Djikstra's algorithm where edges are all 1 and using a queue to keep track of nodes.